rakibul-wdp/php-with-jsbd/README.md

 - July 14, 2004 PHP 5, Powered by Zend Engine ||
 - Dec 3, 2015 PHP 7.0
 - Nov 26, 2020 PHP 8

+### PHP Present and Future

+- I have seen the future and it is very much like the present, only longer. - Kehlog Albran

+- 8 out of every 10 websites that you visit on the Internet are using PHP is some way.

+### Before final thought

+### Final Thought

+- A good programmer is someone who always looks both ways before crossing a one-way street.